Stock Checker

 Buy from Fanatec US

-If you are looking for more power than the CSL DD, then there is the question of which wheel base should you pick up.
+If you are looking for more power than the CSL DD, then there is the question of which wheel base you should pick up.
 On paper, the DD2 performs better than its little brother.
-It produces 5Nm of torque more than the DD1, and comes equipped with a kill switch, which is normally a $100 / €100 add-on.
+It produces 5Nm of torque more than the DD1 and comes equipped with a kill switch, normally a $100 / €100 add-on.

-In all honestly, the DD1 produces more than enough force feedback strength to give you a solid workout, and really test your strength.
-Considering the substantial $300 / €300 upgrade price from the DD1 to the DD2, we wouldn’t really recommend making the jump.
+In all honesty, the DD1 produces more than enough force feedback strength to give you a solid workout and really test your strength.
+Considering the substantial $300 / €300 upgrade price from the DD1 to the DD2, we wouldn’t recommend making the jump.

 Racing Wheel – Fanatec DD1